iutools/iutools/doc/test-plan.md

 Invalid IU word that does NOT appear in the Hansard
 - Search for a word that is NOT a valid IU word
 - ex: ninuksuk
-- The dictionary should still display an entry that says:
+- The dictionary should say 0 hits found
-  -- No decomp (possibly misspelled?)

 Invalid IU word that DOES appear in the Hansard
 - ex: ???